 Students enter the building at 7:10 daily.
 Upon entering the building, students are directed to the cafeteria for breakfast or to their grade level hall.
-From 7:10-7:30, students may use the restroom located on their grade level hall following the restroom procedures for emergency restroom use.
+From 7:10-7:35, students may use the restroom located on their grade level hall following the restroom procedures for emergency restroom use.
 Students who arrive off the bus or students who need to use the restroom while eating breakfast in the cafeteria are allowed to use the restroom located across from the cafeteria.
 This restroom is supervised by the staff member on bus ramp morning duty to ensure the restroom procedures are maintained.
-At 7:30, students are dismissed to their homerooms.
-At this time, Safety Patrol hallway monitors are located outside each grade level bathroom who ensure the restroom procedures are maintained.
-After 7:45 and the instructional day has begun, teachers will take and monitor students for scheduled restroom breaks allowing no more than four students in the restroom at a time.
+Safety Patrol hallway monitors are located outside each grade level bathroom who ensure the restroom procedures are maintained.
+After 7:35 and the instructional day has begun, teachers will take and monitor students for scheduled restroom breaks allowing no more than four students in the restroom at a time.